 – Brad Lancaster, Author/Rainwater Harvesting Expert, Tucson native, colleague & protege of Bill Zeedyk

-By combining maps, remote sensing, and before/after photo points with multi-media stories of historic, cultural, economic and geographical significance, we hope to elevate the practical knowledge gained from these cutting-edge practitioners.
+By combining animation sketches, remote sensing, before/after photo points along with stories of historic, cultural, economic and geographical significance, we hope to elevate the practical knowledge gained from these cutting-edge practitioners.

 Got less than a minute?
 Watch this short animation on upland slope treatments.
 Treatment Design by Bill Zeedyk and Steve Vrooman, Implementation and GIS by Keystone Restoration Ecology in partnership with Los Amigos de Valles Caldera, Funded by Wildlife Conservation Society.
 Cartography and Video by Renea Roberts, R3 Productions.
 Pictured location at the entrance to Valles Caldera National Preserve in Northern NM at Hwy 4 Main Entrance.